-At September 30, 2008, \$17,000 of the December 10% Notes remained outstanding and were in default.
+At December 31, 2008, \$17,000 of the December 10% Notes remained outstanding and in default.

-10% SERIES A CONVERTIBLE NOTES AND AMENDMENT
+AMENDED SERIES A 10% CONVERTIBLE NOTES

 From July 11, 2005 through December 15, 2005 we received cash investments totaling \$1,000,000 from accredited investors based on agreed-upon terms reached on the cash receipt dates.
 Such investments were documented in November and December 2005 in several 10% Series A Convertible Promissory Notes.
 The 10% Series A Convertible Notes accrue interest at a rate of ten percent (10%) per annum and matured on January 2, 2007.
 The 10% Series A Convertible Notes were convertible into shares of our common stock at any time at the election of the holder at a fixed conversion price equal to \$0.20 per share for any conversion occurring on or prior to the maturity date.